koh-osug/TunProxy/Readme.md

 * [Fiddler](https://www.telerik.com/fiddler)
 * [ZAP Proxy](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project)

+Some SOCKS based proxies are:

+* [Netty in the Middle](https://github.com/chhsiao90/nitmproxy) __NOTE:__ This is a library only and must be included in a developed app to log the data traffic.

 To decrypt TLS, install the local proxy tool CA certificate in the Android device user certificate.
 However, in Android 7.0 and later, the application no longer trusts user certificates by default.